kristinemlarson/gnssrefl/tests/use_cases/use_sbas.md

 </PRE>

-Looks like satellite 5 at an azimuth of 78.4 degrees is the onproblem, so we will further restrict our analysis to 78 degrees in the next section.
+Looks like satellite 5 at an azimuth of 78.4 degrees is the problem, so we will further restrict our analysis to 78 degrees in the next section.

 ### Estimate Lake Level